"Brotherhood beyond all barriers."

 At Emory, we carried on Sigma Beta Rho's proud tradition of diversity in November of 2014 with four Founding Fathers.
 Since then, we have quadrupled in size and now stand with brothers from all over the world, representing Nigeria, Thailand, Kazakhstan, and Jordan, to name a few countries.
 Between us and our decade-old chapter at the Georgia Institute of Technology, the brand of "SigRho ATL" hopes to explode onto the Greek scene with unforgettable events and a deep network of professional alumni and ambitious undergraduates alike.
-Though we have been at Emory for just over two years, each one of our brothers has put in an immeasurable amount of hard work, and we are all looking forward to becoming Emory's hottest organization.
+Though we have been at Emory for just over three years, each one of our brothers has put in an immeasurable amount of hard work, and we are all looking forward to becoming Emory's hottest organization.

 "...in my opinion, nothing in the world is more important than to care for a child."